-Lead Agency: Floodplain Administrator ' Emergency Management, Building Department Supporting Agencies: ung Departmen Hazard(s) of Concern: ⊠Dam Failure □Disease Outbreak ⊠Hurricane □Infestation □ Drought ⊠Nor'easter ⊠Earthquake ⊠Severe Weat ther ⊠Flood ⊠Severe Winte er Weather ⊠Geological Hazards ⊠Wildfire ⊠Hazardous Materials Description of the Problem: Officials in NFIP-participating communities are responsible for regulating all development i SFHAs by issuing permits and enforcing local floodplain requirements, including Substantic Damage, for the repairs of damaged buildings.
-After any disaster event, they must: Determine where the dar structures are in an SFH. vithin the comm unity and if the damaged Determine what to use for regulations will protect as Determine if repairing pluthe structure's pre-dama damaged struc ture equals or exceeds 50% of Require permits for floodplain development.
-The Township does not have a Substantial Damage Management Plan in place, nor do the have a formal process in place when conducting substantial damage determinations.
-The Township is in need of a formal process and plan to provide a framework for conducting su inspections and determinations.
-Description of the Solution: The Township will develop a Substantial Damage Management Plan, following the six step planning process in 2021 Developing a Substantial Damage Management Plan (https://crsresources.org/files/500/developing subst damge mgmt plan.pdf).
+Lead Agency: Floodplain Administrator Supporting Agencies: Emergency Management, Building Department Hazard(s) of Concern: ⊠Dam Failure □Disease Outbreak □Drought ⊠Earthquake ⊠Flood ⊠Geological Hazards ⊠Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: Officials in NFIP-participating communities are responsible for regulating all development in SFHAs by issuing permits and enforcing local floodplain requirements, including Substantial Damage, for the repairs of damaged buildings.
+After any disaster event, they must: Determine where the damage occurred within the community and if the damaged structures are in an SFHA.
+Determine what to use for "market value" and cost to repair; uniformly applying regulations will protect against liability and promote equitable administration.
+Determine if repairing plus improving the damaged structure equals or exceeds 50% of the structure's pre-damage value.
+Require permits for floodplain development.
+The Township does not have a Substantial Damage Management Plan in place, nor do they have a formal process in place when conducting substantial damage determinations.
+The Township is in need of a formal process and plan to provide a framework for conducting such inspections and determinations.
+Description of the Solution: The Township will develop a Substantial Damage Management Plan, following the six step planning process in 2021 Developing a Substantial Damage Management Plan (https://crsresources.org/files/500/developing-subst-damage-mgmt-plan.pdf).
 This plan will outline responsibilities for Substantial Damage determinations, determining market value, and permit approval processes following a disaster event.
-Estimated Cost: Low Potential Funding Sources: Township budget Implementation Timeline: Within 5 years to develop the plan; ongoing to maintain and update the plan Goals Met: 2, 5 Benefits: This plan will provide a process in making Substantial Damage Determinations and allow th municipality to make these determinations and meet NFIP requirements more quickly.
+Estimated Cost: Low Potential Funding Sources: Township budget Implementation Timeline: Within 5 years to develop the plan; ongoing to maintain and update the plan Goals Met: 2, 5 Benefits: This plan will provide a process in making Substantial Damage Determinations and allow the municipality to make these determinations and meet NFIP requirements more quickly.
 Impact on Socially Vulnerable Populations: Substantially damaged structures are required to be rebuilt to be compliance with current codes.
 Socially vulnerable populations may not have the financial means to make these improvements.
 This action may allow for the identification of potential resources to address substantial damages to structures owned by socially vulnerable populations.
-Impact on Future Development: A Substantial Damage Manage development in the municipality d include all exi sting, current, and future Impact on Critical Facilities/Lifelines: A Substantial Damage Manage municipality. ement Plan woul d include all crit ical facilities and lifelines in the Impact on Capabilities: This action improves disaster r ecovery capabil ties.
+Impact on Future Development: A Substantial Damage Management Plan would include all existing, current, and future development in the municipality.
+Impact on Critical Facilities/Lifelines: A Substantial Damage Management Plan would include all critical facilities and lifelines in the municipality.
+Impact on Capabilities: This action improves disaster recovery capabilities.
 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
 This action provides additional planning for disaster recovery.
-Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure ' ' , ems Protection (NSP) ad Awareness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) ⊠ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation 71000
+Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation